rdgrainger/ROCO_224/ManipulatorDesignProject/End-effector.md

 click of a button.
 I did manage to successfully make this work but it took so long to capture a image it was bottle necking processing speed for keeping other data current and decided it was far to taxing to keep it included within the sketch.

-This is the End-effector portion of of the terminal is shown below and is kept towards the bottom left onf the terminal As seen the object distance relates to the ultra sonic sensor. rotation @ x degrees is changable using the Q and E key from the keyboard and the gripper and be opened and closed by using the A and D keys.
+This is the End-effector portion of of the terminal is shown below and is kept towards the bottom left of the terminal As seen the object distance relates to the ultra sonic sensor.
+Rotation @ x degrees is changable using the Q and E key from the keyboard and the gripper and be opened and closed by using the A and D keys.

 ![alt text](https://scontent-lhr3-1.xx.fbcdn.net/v/t1.0-9/30706812_547542192327409_3959721976600957218_n.jpg?_nc_cat=0&oh=78a7f4ded3b07da744d80771ed834f22&oe=5B567E7C